Accelerate Your Business with EDI Healthcare Review and Response Service

 Streamlined Processes

-In 2001, Owens Corning was bewildered at calculating the amount spent on handling paper invoices, orders, and acknowledgment.
+In 2001, Owens Corning was bewildered at calculating the amount spent on handling paper invoices, orders, and acknowledgments.
 It is not a surprise that many companies cannot break the chain of using paper instead of electronic data interchange (EDI).
-When the renowned Owens Corning switched its manual-paper work to EDI, he realized the lack of requisite infrastructure and staffing skills.
+When the renowned Owens Corning switched its manual work to EDI, he realized the lack of requisite infrastructure and staffing skills.
 Infrastructure is easy to obtain but finding a qualified resource was a struggle.
 Instead of hand-picking the staff, they outsourced their entire EDI.

 Comprehensive Solution